 The type of treatment offered depends on what form of tumor you have and the stage of your disease.

-The most common form is an adenocarcinoma which arises from glandular cells which line your stomach.
+The most common form is an adenocarcinoma which arises from glandular cells which in the lining.
 These tumors are sometimes referred to as gastric carcinomas by doctors.

 You can read more about the various types of tumor here.

 Treatment normally involves surgery, particularly when there is no evidence of tumor spread.
 This gives you the best chance for surviving the condition.